besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 [root@vps4 echoip]#
 ```

-### Explaining the docker-compose traefik options
+### Explaining the docker-compose Traefik options

-I am skipping the `docker-compose` options/configs as it is out of the scope of this article focusing more on the reverse proxy config.
-The traefik daemon can be configured with either ENV variables, a static configuration yml or toml file or with command arguments.
-In our case we are using command arguments as it is the easiest way to spin the container service
+I am skipping the `docker-compose` options/configs as it is out of the scope of this article and focusing more on the reverse proxy config.
+The Traefik daemon can be configured with either `ENV` variables, a static configuration `yaml` or `toml` file or with command arguments.
+In my case we are using command arguments as it is the easiest way to spin the container service.

 ```
 # Tells Traefik to use docker service discovery.
-This is achieved through the volume mount at `- "/var/run/docker.sock:/var/run/docker.sock:ro"`
+This is achieved through the volume mount at `/var/run/docker.sock:/var/run/docker.sock:ro`
 --providers.docker=true
-# This parameter does not allow any other docker service exposed unelss told to do so
+# This parameter does not allow any other docker service exposed unless told to do so
 --providers.docker.exposedbydefault=false
 # listen on port 80 HTTP
 --entrypoints.web.address=:80